All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 ASCLD Train the Director – NIBIN Challenges and Opportunities

-This webinar originally occurred on January 24th, 2019 Duration: 1 hour This is the first webinar in the ASCLD Train the Director Webinar Series.
-Crime Gun Intelligence utilizes evidence-based technology to provide law enforcement a unique tool to develop information…
+← Back to Series This webinar originally occurred on January 24, 2019 Duration: 1 hour Overview This is the first webinar in the ASCLD Train the Director Webinar Series.
+Crime Gun Intelligence utilizes evidence-based technology to provide law enforcement a…

 Advancing Research Initiatives and Combatting the Human Trafficking Epidemic